1938 FIFA World Cup, France

 • Leonidas(Brazil)

-The 14 remaining places, 11 were allocated to Europe, 2 to the Americas, and one to Asia.
-3 non-European nations took part Brazil, Cuba and the Dutch East Indies.
+Of the 14 remaining places, 11 were allocated to Europe, 2 to the Americas, and one to Asia.
+3 non-European nations took part Brazil, Cuba, and the Dutch East Indies.
 This is the smallest ever the number of teams from outside the host continent to compete at a FIFA World Cup.

 Participate Team for FIFA World 1938